Stjaertfena/lab-2-undoing-changes/README.md

   ❓ **Why are only the final three commits diverging, when the rebase was started with main as starting point?**

-**Forcefully update remote reference**
+**Forcefully update remote reference (e.g. rewriting public histories)**

 With our local branch cleared from the offending log-file, it's time to persist the change remotely as well.
+But since the branch and it's commits was already present on remote, we need to forcefully overwrite it (rewriting the public history).
 1. Start by identifying your current state using:
   ```
   $ git status